Stommy123/blog/README.md

 ![](optimistic-ui.gif)

-There are several pitfalls to make note of, these were two that I've experienced using this method
+In additional to the issues detailed with `writeQuery`, these are two other problems that I've experienced using this method

-1. you may not always know the result of the mutation therefore an optimisitc result cannot be inferred, if the data that the frontend works with gets massaged by several middleware layers before getting persisted, it may look entirely different.
+1. You may not always know the result of the mutation therefore an optimisitc result cannot be inferred, if the data that the frontend works with gets massaged by several middleware layers before getting persisted, it may look entirely different.

 2. A successful mutation may not mean that the data was successfully persisted.
-If your data goes through multiple middleware orchestration layers, and the server sends a 200 back after getting past the first workflow, the frontend won't know if it failed at a later point before insertion.
+If your data goes through multiple middleware orchestration layers, and the server may send a 200 back after getting past the first workflow.
+In these cases the frontend won't know if insertion failed at a later point.

 ## Busting the Cache

 The last method we'll be discussing is the more esoteric of the bunch, but has worked the best for me personally.
 In addition to being able to read / write to the apollo cache, you can also delete specific cache keys.
 By deleting specific cache records, Apollo will be forced to refetch only those queries.
-This is more ideal than changing the network policy because it doesn't force the query to be re-fetched everytime your component re-mounts, just when the relevant mutation fires off.
-It's also preferable over `refetchQueries` and `writeQuery` because you can single out keys based on a string match, you no longer need to determine the different variables that has to be updated, nor will you end up firing off hundreds of queries all at once.
+This is preferable to changing the network policy because it doesn't force the query to be re-fetched everytime your component re-mounts, just when the relevant mutation fires off.
+It's also preferable over `refetchQueries` and `writeQuery` because you can single out keys based on a string match, you no longer need to determine the different variables / filter permutations that has to be updated, nor will you end up firing off hundreds of queries all at once.

 ```
 useMutation(CREATE_MOVIE, {